greenpeace/gpes-bigquery-recipes/README.md

 # BigQuery recipes

 This repository contains **[Google Big Query](https://bigquery.cloud.google.com/)** recipes to Analyse our data.
 To know more about Google Big Query, watch [this video](https://www.youtube.com/watch?v=eyBK9nj-7AA).

-Please note that, with the code in this repository, you should always use Big Query Standard SQL.
+It’s mainly recipes to use with data exported from Engaging Networks.
+User data and transactional data (petition signups, email opens and email clicks).

 ## How to **upload data** to Big Query